May 27th 1984

 He then played moved into the Northern Premier League with Buxton, before joining Mickleover in September 2018.

-As well as his managerial duties, he occasionally plays in the clubs reserve side.
+As well as his managerial duties, was still registered as a player until the end of last season, and occasionally played in the clubs reserve side.

 As a young 16 year old McGrath was a star of Irish youth side Belvedere, who won the FAI Youth Cup, Leinster Youth Cup and Under 18 Premier League.